-There’s nothing like being in the field after a long winter, and this year Alberta joins Saskatchewan and Manitoba for the first time in offering a spring snow goose hunt.
-As with many regions of Saskatchewan and Manitoba, Alberta’s spring shoot opens March 15 and runs for several months, so there will be ample opportunity for cabin-fever hunters to spend some time afield.
+There’s nothing like being in the field after a long winter, and in 2018, Alberta joined Saskatchewan and Manitoba for the first time in offering a spring snow goose hunt.
+As with many regions of Saskatchewan and Manitoba, Alberta’s spring shoot runs for several months, so there will be ample opportunity for cabin-fever hunters to spend some time afield.
 And like Manitoba, Alberta will also offer a spring hunting season for Ross’s geese.

 Please note: Exact dates of the spring snow goose hunt vary among provincial jurisdictions, so be sure to check before heading afield.
 You can find links to the snow goose regulations for Alberta, Saskatchewan and Manitoba at www.outdoorcanada.ca/snowhunts.